GuanQiuHong/OOD-Design/README.md

 Practice project with object oriented programming.
 Abstracting a concrete application about shipment logistics into classes with distinct responsibility.

 S.O.L.I.D. design principles were used to maximize extendability, testability, and robustness despite change.
+Used test automation framework Catch in a TDD manner to ensure program correctness.

 Below is a high level description of what each class expects and is responsible to output.